Table of Contents

 4# Wet on Wet Watercolor Wash

-The last watercolor wash you need to know is the wet on wet wash.
+The last watercolor wash technique you need to know is the wet on wet wash.
 This technique is one of the easiest and most fun to create.
 You can let loose, play around with colors, and create something wholly unique and unexpected every time.

 First, you need to wet your paper with clean water.
 Your paper should be shiny, but not so wet that water can run off the paper.
 Load up your brush with a color and touch it to the wet paper.
 The color will bloom out and begin to spread.
 Add more of the same color to your painting or start incorporating new colors.